There is an option now on your profile page

-- An episode of Trigun had a town that was dealing in smuggling girls who were selling their bodies (as potential organ donors, not as prostitutes.)
+- An episode of Trigun had a town that was dealing in smuggling girls who were selling their bodies as potential organ donors and as prostitutes.

 - An episode of Ghost in the Shell: Stand Alone Complex had a trio of medical students sell discarded organs on the black market.
 Major Motoko Kusanagi later threatens to sell their currently-in-use organs on the black market to Scare 'Em Straight by imitating the Yakuza who actually do sell organs on the black market.

 - GITS likes this trope.
 A later episode dealt with girls being kidnapped so that their organs and cybernetics can be sold off.